This is the first thing our customer success team checks: Will our software really suit the needs of your business?

-How to Determine the Right Software for You
+How to Determine the Right Employee Scheduling Software for You

 Software developers typically promote the industries they serve on their websites.
 So, your search will be more successful if it’s specific to your industry.

-For example, if you do a Google search for “pharmacy schedule management software,” the results will be geared toward pharmacy customers.
+For example, if you do a Google search for “pharmacy scheduling software,” the results will be geared toward pharmacy customers.
+The same is true for other industries: hotels, restaurants, retailers, and so on.
 If you see that the users of the software include multiple companies in your industry, you’re probably on the right track.
-While you’re at it, browse around the site for testimonials by these customers regarding the software you’re interested in.
+While you’re at it, browse around the site for testimonials by some customers.